 In order to meet the increasing demand the factory is currently undergoing a change program to increase productivity thus capacity.
 With the aim to make the production more efficicent and flexible a new painting area was installed, as well as improved conveyer belts, plus the manual welding area was expanded.

 "We are currently reviewing and optimizing the flow in the factory with the aim to increase the production capacity and greater quality control.
-From the point where the inputs arrive until the assembled machines leave the factory", says Maria Bogren production manager at Väderstad.
+From the point where the inputs arrive until the assembled machines leave the factory", says Maria Bogren Operations Director at Väderstad.

 The current Väderstad factory located in the small village Väderstad.

 Väderstad has invested heavily in its production facilities during the last few years.
 With the purpose to streamline the production to shorten delivery times for waiting farmers.

 One of the 3D-laser machines in the "laser hall"

 In year 2008 the factory was expanded with two buildings that are linked by an underground tunnel for transportation of steel.
 One of the buildings is a completely new internal steel depot and in the second building the new ‘laser hall’ with 3D-laser machines.